Are brand standards important?

 - Review and Revise: Once your brand guide is created, review it thoroughly to ensure it is comprehensive and accurate.
 Update it as needed to reflect changes in your brand strategy or visual identity over time.

-Remember, a brand guide is a living document that should be regularly reviewed and updated to ensure that your brand is consistently represented across all touchpoints.
+Remember, style guidelines is a living document that should be regularly reviewed and updated to ensure that your brand is consistently represented across all touchpoints.
 It’s a valuable resource for internal and external stakeholders, providing guidance on how to correctly and consistently use your brand elements, and maintaining a strong and cohesive brand image.

 How do you make a brand cool?